 (541) 330-2638, ext.
 309

-Growing up in central Missouri, Joanna enjoyed exploring the forests and trails around her hometown.
-She fell in love with the outdoors while living in Peru before college, and went on to study ecology and evolutionary biology for her bachelor’s at Princeton University.
-She spent a semester abroad in Kenya in 2017, and returned there a year later to conduct research for her senior thesis on land management and livestock-wildlife conflicts.
-Before joining ONDA, Joanna traveled to Spain with a Fulbright grant to study the naturalization of almonds in the Iberian Peninsula.
+Joanna received her bachelor’s degree in ecology and evolutionary biology at Princeton University.
+During her undergraduate studies, she spent a semester abroad in Kenya, and returned there a year later to conduct fieldwork for her senior thesis on land management and livestock-wildlife conflicts.
+Before joining ONDA, she lived in Spain with the support of a Fulbright research grant to study the naturalization of almonds in the Iberian Peninsula.

-In her free time, Joanna enjoys exploring the natural world through running, biking, hiking, and rock climbing, and when she’s not in motion, she’s probably plopped down somewhere drawing or reading.
+In her free time, Joanna enjoys exploring the natural world through skiing, trail running, mountain biking and rock climbing, usually with her dog alongside her.
+When she’s not outside, she can be found cooking a tasty meal with friends or in a quiet spot drawing or reading.